Túpac Amaru: Descendants

 Nearly forty years after the conquest of Peru began with the execution of Atahualpa, the conquest ended with the execution of his nephew.
 The Spanish Viceroy rounded up the royal descendants.
 Several dozen, including Túpac Amaru's three-year-old son, were banished to Mexico, Chile, Panama and elsewhere.
 Some of them were allowed to return home.

 Túpac Amaru's memory lived on and would become personified in an important late eighteenth century insurgency that was rooted in aspirations toward a revival of Inca status vis-a-vis the Spanish administration.
 In 1780, José Gabriel Condorcanqui (Túpac Amaru II), who claimed to be a direct descendant of Túpac Amaru, led an indigenous uprising against continued Spanish presence in Peru alongside his wife Micaela Bastidas.
 Condorcanqui's rebellion emerged in response to new Bourbon Reforms implemented by the Spanish crown, which included incremental increases in levels of taxation upon indigenous populations – such as the alcabala or sales tax.
 Túpac Amaru II's rebellion was sparked when he (Condorcanqui) captured and killed the Spanish corregidor Antonio Arriaga in November 1780.

 Legacy

-Historian El Inca Garcilaso De La Vega claimed that King Philip II disapproved of the public execution of Tupac Amaru.
-Tupac Amaru's death in 1572 has generated great interest centuries after.
+Historian El Inca Garcilaso De La Vega claimed that King Philip II disapproved of the public execution of Túpac Amaru.
+Túpac Amaru's death in 1572 has generated great interest centuries after.

-Relatively little is known about Tupac Amaru, but this has not prevented his death from becoming a symbol of power to those in the region.
-Public figures such as Andean rebel leader Jose Gabriel Condorcanqui resonated with Tupac Amaru ideology, so much so that he changed his name to Tupac Amaru II.
-Despite Tupac Amaru's short life and tragic death his legacy precedes him especially among the Peruvian community.
+Relatively little is known about Túpac Amaru, but this has not prevented his death from becoming a symbol of power to those in the region.
+Public figures such as Andean rebel leader Jose Gabriel Condorcanqui resonated with Túpac Amaru ideology, so much so that he changed his name to Tupac Amaru II.
+Despite Túpac Amaru's short life and tragic death his legacy precedes him especially among the Peruvian community.

-Primary school number 239 in Warsaw, (Mirów), had been named in honor of Túpac Amaru, but it closed in 2001.
+Primary school number 239 in Warsaw (Mirów), had been named in honor of Túpac Amaru, but it closed in 2001.
 Rapper Tupac Amaru Shakur was named after Túpac Amaru II.